Backpacking in Europe, A life Changing Experience

 The moment you step into a new city or country, you would know if you like it or not.
 It happened with me when I stepped in Prague for the first time and I just fell in love with the city and never wanted to go back but in Bruno, I left the town on the same day I arrived.

-Survival: A lot of people may judge you on it but one has to wear the same clothes over and over again before washing, the smell test is the best to decide if one us up for the same outfit or not but that’s a bitter reality while backpacking.
-Moreover, at times you have to decide between a fancy meal at night or a sightseeing trip because sight seeing trip may cost you four fancy meals especially in Brussels, Amsterdam, and Venice.
+A lot of people may judge you on it but one has to wear the same clothes over and over again before washing, the smell test is the best to decide if one us up for the same outfit or not but that’s a bitter reality while backpacking.
+Moreover, at times you have to decide between a fancy meal at night or a sightseeing trip because a sightseeing trip may cost you four fancy meals especially in Brussels, Amsterdam, and Venice.

 Saying goodbye is the hardest thing to do because while roaming the streets of Europe, you make a promise to always stay in touch.
 But as you travel more, you get to used to the idea of goodbyes.